ItalyStrap/theme-json-generator/README.md

 "linear-gradient(160deg, var(--wp--preset--color--light), var(--wp--preset--color--dark))"
 ```

-We can also handle the power of the `CollectionInterface::class` like this snippet:
+We can also handle the power of the `PresetsInterface::class` like this snippet:

 ```php
 $lightToDark = new \ItalyStrap\ThemeJsonGenerator\Domain\Input\Settings\Color\Gradient(